yashwanthrajadurai/BLENDED_LERNING_Implementation-of-Multiple-Linear-Regression-Model-with-Cross-Validation/README.md

 ## Program:
 ```
 /*
-Program to implement the multiple linear regression model for predicting car prices with cross-validation.
+Program to implement the multiple linear regression model for predicting car prices with cross-validation
-Developed by: rohith v
-RegisterNumber: 212223040174
 */
 # Importing necessary libraries
 import pandas as pd